DoDWAN Documentation Download About

 The server will not send any reply to this command, unless an internal error occurs, in which case and error response PDU will be issued.

-Starts the reception of notifications
+Start the reception of notifications

 name : start (string)